Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 Our Infrastructure Blueprint

-Here’s a simple diagram of how it all fits together:
+Here’s a simple diagram of this structure:

 1